 |Points Scored (Kicker)||Matt Bryant||1,112|

-Tips for Betting on Atlanta Falcons in 2019
+Tips for Betting on Atlanta Falcons

 The Atlanta Falcons entered the 2018 season with big Super Bowl aspirations but struggled out of the gate and finished the year with a disappointing 7-9 record.
 They were notoriously streaky last season, posting two three-game winning streaks and two three-game losing streaks.